 The road sign leading to Laugarvatnshellir cave

 I have often visited the cave through the years and taken my foreign guests here.
-I had often wished for some activity to take place here, something to keep the memory of the time when it was the home of two Icelandic families alive.
+I had often wished for some activity to take place here, something to keep alive the memory of the time when it was the home of two Icelandic families.

 Laugarvatnshellir Cave was restored and opened up to the public in the summer of 2017.
-And now you will be able to visit the Cave People of Iceland and see how they lived not so long ago.
-Laugarvatnshellir Cave and the Cave People of Iceland
+And now you can visit the Cave People of Iceland and see how they lived not so long ago.

 The information sign by the cave

-Laugarvatn Adventure in cooperation with Minjastofnun - the Cultural Heritage Agency of Iceland has endeavored to make the cave very similar to what it used to be like during the time it was inhabited by these two families.
+Laugarvatn Adventure, in cooperation with Minjastofnun - the Cultural Heritage Agency of Iceland, has endeavored to make the cave as similar as possible to what it was like during the time these two families inhabited it.

-The Icelandic Road Administration and the Youth Association of Laugdælir put up a very good information sign, with photos of the people who used to live in the cave.
+The Icelandic Road Administration and the Youth Association of Laugdælir installed a very informative sign with photos of the people who once lived in the cave.

 On that information sign, you will also see a photo of the Elf-church Álfakirkja at Laugarvatnsvellir plains,

-With the guide in front of Laugarvatnshellir cave
+With the guide in front of the Laugarvatnshellir cave

-I have been asked on several occasions if I guide in the cave, but I am a travel-blogger writing about interesting locations and things to do in Iceland and have by now written some 270 travel-blogs.
+I have been asked several times whether I guide in the cave, but I am a travel blogger writing about interesting locations and things to do in Iceland, and I have now written some 320 travel blogs.

-To get in contact with the guides I refer to the link I have added above or phone them at (+354)888-1922.
+To contact the guides, use the link above or call them at (+354)888-1922.
 You can also visit the website of the Cave People for more information.
 The Cave People also guide tours into various caves in this area.

 The sign by the cave